-Too low or too high humidity levels can cause many long-term health and safety issues.
+Too low or too high indoor humidity levels can cause many long-term health and safety issues.
 Read on to learn about the importance of indoor humidity and why you should monitor your home’s levels.

 Two Types of Humidity